Michael Branca - Fine Art

 by Dale McGarrigle, Bangor Daily News, August 14-15, 1999, pp H1 & H3

-Feature story on Mike's Real Dead Bugs, including a visit to Mike's cow pasture-studio at Skowhegan.
+Feature story on Mike\'s Real Dead Bugs, including a visit to Mike\'s

 "I started it as a kind of social experiment."

-A Bug's Afterlife: A Portland artist finds inspiration in croaked critters
+A Bug\'s Afterlife: Portland artist finds inspiration in croaked critters

 by Allen Dammann, Casco Bay Weekly, July 29, 1999, pp 16-17

-Feature article, the first to present Mike's Real Dead Bugs to the public.
+The first article to present Mike\'s Real Dead Bugs to the public

 Senior Artists Show their Stuff